-This year the theme of the World Biofuel Day is “Production of Biodiesel from Used Cooking Oil (UCO)”.
+This year the theme of World Biofuel Day is “Production of Biodiesel from Used Cooking Oil (UCO)”.

 Biofuels have the benefits of reduction of import dependence, cleaner environment, additional income to farmers and employment generation.

-In India, the same cooking oil is used for repeated frying which adversely affects the health due to formation of polar compounds during frying.
-These polar compounds are associated with diseases such as hypertension, atherosclerosis, Alzheimer’s disease, liver diseases among others.
+In India, the same cooking oil is used for repeated frying which adversely affects the health due to the formation of polar compounds during frying.
+These polar compounds are associated with diseases such as hypertension, atherosclerosis, Alzheimer’s disease, and liver diseases among others.

 UCO is either not discarded at all or disposed off in an environmentally hazardous manner choking drains and sewerage systems.

-The National Policy on Biofuels, released by the Government of India in 2018, envisages production of biofuel from UCO.
+The National Policy on Biofuels, released by the Government of India in 2018, envisages the production of biofuel from UCO.

 Food Safety and Standards Authority of India (FSSAI) is implementing a strategy to divert UCO from the food value chain and curb current illegal usage.

-The benefits of transformation of UCO will help bring health benefits as there would be no recycling of the UCO, employment generation, infrastructural investment in rural areas & cleaner environment with reduced carbon footprint.
+The benefits of transformation of UCO will help bring health benefits as there would be no recycling of the UCO, employment generation, infrastructural investment in rural areas & cleaner environment with a reduced carbon footprint.

 To facilitate the production of Biodiesel from UCO, the Oil Marketing Companies shall float an Expression of Interest (EOI) for procurement of Biodiesel from Used Cooking Oil across 100 cities.